 The program focuses on three streams:

-1-Sex Worker Circle: IHSP invites you to join the team for cross-cultural activities in the afternoons from 2:00 – 4:00 PM, Monday and Wednesdays in various spaces throughout the WISH Drop-In Centre, Learning Centre, or outside in the Safe Respite Area.
+1-Sex Worker Circle: IHSP invites you to join the team for cross-cultural activities, including a weekly sex-worker focused activity, on Mondays and Wednesdays from 2:00 – 4:00 PM, in the WISH Drop-In Centre.
 Come and learn/share Indigenous ways of knowing and being.
 The program is open to all WISH participants.
 The Sex Worker Circle would love to hear your ideas on what programming you would like to see!

-2- Indigenous In-reach Services (IIS): The Indigenous In-reach Worker will offer culturally safe support to the diversity of WISH’s Indigenous participants.
-The team will work one-on-one with Indigenous participants who have experienced trauma related to colonization, the residential school system, the foster care system, and systemic discrimination in addition to the violence they face on the streets.
-Indigenous WISH participants can connect with the IIS team at the WISH Drop-In Centre, Learning Centre or outside in the Safe Respite Area or make an appointment outside of these times.
+2- Indigenous In-reach Services (IIS): The Indigenous In-reach Worker offers culturally safe support to WISH participants, working one-to-one with those who have experienced trauma related to colonization, the residential school system, the foster care system, and systemic discrimination in addition to the violence they face on the streets.
+WISH participants can connect with the IIS team by appointment.

 3-Indigenous Health & Safety Program (IHSP): IHSP understands the importance of reclaiming culture as a method of wellness and change.
-The IHSP is a six-month-long program that is cycled two times throughout the year.
-It works with 10-12 Indigenous participants who meet twice weekly for the six-month duration.
+The IHSP is a six-month long program that runs twice each year.
+The cohort of 5 Indigenous participants meet twice weekly.
 The program facilitates personal growth through: traditional art and creativity (drumming/singing, storytelling & crafting, etc.); ceremony and personal healing workshops (smudging, protocol teachings & Elder visits, etc.); health/safety/life-skills building (boundaries, values, goal setting and much more).
 IHSP does this by creating a growth-facilitating environment of supportive sisterhood.